 The site is located between the northern edge of Scarsdale and White Plains Hospital, at the gateway into the urban center of White Plains.

 CBRE’s Jeff Dunne said, “The offering represented a highly unique opportunity to buy a 4+ acre site, representing nearly an entire city block in the heart of Downtown White Plains with exceptional proximity to Scarsdale.”

 Officials with White Plains Hospital and the Grid-Gotham partnership could not be reached for comment at press time.

-He said the firm is hopeful to secure leasing commitments for at least 50% of the space so that it can begin construction sometime in 2018.
+He said the firm was hopeful to secure leasing commitments for at least 50% of the space so that it can begin construction sometime in 2018.
 However, the project never broke ground.

 CBRE Institutional Properties is currently marketing for sale: The Essex County Workforce Housing Portfolio, an eight-property apartment portfolio consisting of 536 units in East Orange and Newark, NJ; 24 Jones, a 152-unit apartment community in Newark, NJ; Harbourside SONO, a 129-unit newly developed apartment community in Norwalk, CT; Lofts Two22, a 70-unit apartment community in Bayonne, NJ; and development parcels for multifamily in South and East Orange, NJ, Plainfield, NJ, Fairfield Connecticut and White Plains.